florianBachinger/SCR-Benchmarks-NIPS/README.md

 ```

 ## Results
 We will continuously report on results using benchmark set.
-Current _preliminary_ results available for the 18 Feynman bonus equations using shape-constrained polynomial regression (SCPR).
+Current _preliminary_ results are available for the 18 Feynman bonus equations using shape-constrained polynomial regression (SCPR).
 The detailed results of SCPR are published in our separate [SCR-Benchmark SCPR result repository](https://github.com/florianBachinger/SCR-Benchmark-SCPR).
 The methodology and experimental setup are described in our publication.

 ![results](./results/summary.png)